 Vikings star wide receiver Justin Jefferson leaves in the 4th quarter with a hamstring injury

-MINNEAPOLIS (AP) — Minnesota Vikings star wide receiver Justin Jefferson was forced out of the game against the Kansas City Chiefs in the fourth quarter due to a right hamstring injury.
+MINNEAPOLIS (AP) — Minnesota Vikings star wide receiver Justin Jefferson was forced out of the game against the Kansas City Chiefs in the fourth quarter due to a right hamstring injury and the team isn’t sure when he’ll return.

 Jefferson slipped on the turf while trying to make a cut on his route during a third-down pass deep in Kansas City territory and limped slowly to the sideline after grabbing the back of his right leg.
-The Vikings scored a touchdown two plays later.
+The Vikings scored a touchdown two plays later, but ended up losing 27-20 to fall to 1-4 this season.

+“Still very early,” coach Kevin O’Connell said after the game.
+“See where he’s at as we move along here and diagnose exactly what that injury is, and what that timeline looks like.”

+The Vikings have a road game next Sunday against the Bears in Chicago.

-Jefferson was announced as questionable to return, but he watched the next drive from the sideline without a helmet.
+Jefferson was announced as questionable to return, but he watched the remainder of the game from the sideline with a towel draped over his head.
 The All-Pro who led the NFL in receptions and yards last season has never missed a game in his career.

+“Justin’s done a phenomenal job for the last 3 1/2 years of staying healthy and being out there every week, which is hard to do,” quarterback Kirk Cousins said.
+“So, even with this injury, it makes you pause and be grateful for how healthy he’s been. … I think we’ve got the players to try to try to fill that gap.

+“It’s big shoes to fill but as a group, I think it can be done.”

 AP NFL: https://apnews.com/hub/NFL